MetPX/sarracenia/docs/source/Explanation/Concepts.rst

 source
   A user permitted to subscribe or originate data.
 A source does not necessarily represent one person or type of data, but rather an organization responsible for the data produced.
 So if an organization gathers and makes available ten kinds of data with a single contact email or phone number for questions about the data and it's availability, then all of those collection activities might use a single 'source' account.

-  Each source gets a xs_<user> exchange for injection of data posts and, similar to a subscriber, to send report messages about processing and receipt of data.
-Each source is able to view all of the messages for data it has injected, but the location where all of these messages are available varies according to administrator configuration of report routing.
+  Each source gets a xs_<user> exchange for injection of data notification messages and, similar to a subscriber, to send report messages about processing and receipt of data.
+Each source is able to view all of the notification messages for data it has injected, but the location where all of these notification messages are available varies according to administrator configuration of report routing.
 A source may inject data on a pump, but may subscribe to reports on a different pump.
 The reports corresponding to the data the source injected are written in exchange xr_<user>.

   When data is first injected, the path is modified by sarracenia to prepend a fixed upper part of the directory tree.
 The first level directory is the day of ingest into the network in YYYYMMDD format.
 The second level directory is the source name.
 So for a user Alice, injecting data on May 4th, 2016, the root of the directory tree is: `20160504/Alice`.
 Note that all pumps are expected to run in the UTC timezone.